trhlikfilip/MLMI-2025/corpus/README.md

 - _lexical_emotions.py_: Extracts the avarage presence of the 6 core emotions form the corpus

 ## Adjustment
-- _fair.ipynb_: Code for perturbing the corpus in order to debias it
+- _fair.py: Code for perturbing the corpus in order to debias it
 - _detox.py_: Code for detoxifying sentences in the corpus using LLM